quicwg/base-drafts/draft-ietf-quic-transport.md

 ### ECN Validation {#ecn-validation}

-It is possible for faulty network devices to corrupt or erroneously drop packets which have ECN markings.
-To provide robust connectivity in the presence of such devices, each endpoint independently validates, and enables or disables ECN marking on packets it transmits.
+It is possible for faulty network devices to corrupt or erroneously drop packets with ECN markings.
+To provide robust connectivity in the presence of such devices, each endpoint independently validates ECN counts and disables ECN if errors are detected. marking on packets it transmits.

-ECN validation is local to a path, and MUST be independently performed for each path from an endpoint to its peer.
-An endpoint thus independently validates ECN on new connection establishment, when switching to a new server preferred address, and on active connection migration to a new path.
+Endpoints validate ECN for packets sent on each network path independently.
+An endpoint thus validates ECN on new connection establishment, when switching to a new server preferred address, and on active connection migration to a new path.

-Even if an endpoint does not use ECN markings on packets it transmits, the endpoint SHOULD provide feedback about ECN markings received from the peer if they are accessible.
-Not doing so will cause the peer to disable ECN marking.
+Even if an endpoint does not use ECN markings on packets it transmits, the endpoint MUST provide feedback about ECN markings received from the peer if they are accessible.
+Failing to report ECN counts will cause the peer to disable ECN marking.

 #### Sending ECN Markings